Cover and illustrations by Gabby Grant

 • It reminds me a bit of Kirrin Island in the Famous Five Books.
 Not that this book is anything like Blyton.
 True, it’s primarily a rollicking adventure with some exciting set-pieces, and a delightful summer read, but it’s also an insightful tale about growing up and finding yourself.
 About learning to recognise what is truly precious.
 This is a first rate book I shall be giving out for Christmas and birthdays.
 Eloise Williams is a writer to watch.
 Saviour Pirotta, Awfully Big Reviews.

 • ‘With a plucky, driven heroine, a magical mystery and a pace that never lets up, Elen’s Island is a rollicking read that promises to keep readers enchanted and engaged.’
-Guy Bass, children’s book author.
+Guy Bass, author of Stitch Head

 I love the Character Elen because she is so nice and sweet.